Regulation and monitoring of pollution: Research

 The Toxicology and Environmental Health Information Program (TEHIP) at the United States National Library of Medicine (NLM) maintains a comprehensive toxicology and environmental health web site that includes access to resources produced by TEHIP and by other government agencies and organizations.
-This web site includes links to databases, bibliographies, tutorials, and other scientific and consumer-oriented resources.
-TEHIP also is responsible for the Toxicology Data Network (TOXNET) an integrated system of toxicology and environmental health databases that are available free of charge on the web.
+This website includes links to databases, bibliographies, tutorials, and other scientific and consumer-oriented resources.
+TEHIP is also responsible for the Toxicology Data Network (TOXNET), an integrated system of toxicology and environmental health databases that are available free of charge on the web.

 TOXMAP is a Geographic Information System (GIS) that is part of TOXNET.
-TOXMAP uses maps of the United States to help users visually explore data from the United States Environmental Protection Agency's (EPA) Toxics Release Inventory and Superfund Basic Research Programs.
+TOXMAP uses maps of the United States to help users visually explore data from the EPA Toxics Release Inventory and Superfund Basic Research Programs.